A Patriot Demands Her Pipe

 Go back to your car and:

 - Turn north (from the mill, away from the creek) on Sylvan School Road.

 Note: The rock wall you will soon pass on the left was built by Dixon a year after the mill.

 - Drive across the intersection with Greensboro-Chapel Hill Road.

 - Turn right into the parking lot at Cane Creek Meeting House.

+The congregation was founded in 1751.
+Simon and Elizabeth donated 26 acres here for the church.[b]
 The meeting house of the time was probably where the current building is today, basically a big log cabin.
 Quaker homes and outbuildings are within view in all directions.

 The 2,000-man British army and its camp followers march past the mill and toward you on Thursday, March 22, 1781.
 They set up camp around the building on today’s cemetery and down toward the creek.
 They have no tents to ward off the cold, having burned their wagons to move faster prior to the battle.
 The worst of the wounded are moved into the meeting house.